Isaac2k1/node-red_temperature_monitoring/README.md

 The second function node, named **'Second Try'**, was implemented on 2023-01-11 after watching a Node-RED video by Norm Freeman from Opto22 about writing values into a file.
 This node writes identifiable values into the file but introduces too much overhead.
 Nevertheless, this data can be used for later analysis.

----

-Feel free to let me know if there are any specific areas you'd like to focus on or if you need further adjustments!